Serve as a MSN-Prepared Nurse Leader to Improve Health Care

 Every industry needs strong leaders, but health care — where people’s lives and well-being are at stake — needs them most of all.

-The demand for medical and health services managers (a category that encompasses nurse managers and administrators) is projected to grow 18 percent through 2028.
-That’s more than 3x the national average1 and 4 percent more than healthcare occupations overall.2
+The demand for medical and health services managers (a category that encompasses nurse managers and administrators) is projected to grow 28 percent through 2031.
+That’s much faster than the average of all occupations1 and 15 percent more than healthcare occupations overall.2

 Nursing administrators are most commonly employed at hospitals, long-term care facilities, rehabilitation centers, outpatient clinics, community-based health organizations and a wide variety of other institutions.3